xAleksandar/Ether-Lottery/README.md

 An ethereum based lottery that uses Chainlink's VRF to prove the randomness of the game.
 Currently in construction.

+# Ether-Lottery.net Website

+The project is live at www.Ether-Lottery.net.
+Currently all the contracts are being deployed on the Rinkeby testnet.

 # Setup
 ```bash
 npm install ethers react-bootstrap react-spinners-kit react-router-dom react-checkmark --legacy-peer-deps